metamath/lamp-guide/docs/14/index.md

   where *hyps* is a space-separated list of previous step's labels that are being used in the justification and *ref* is a reference to an axiom or theorem in the current context.
-  You can click on the reference, which will create a new tab to show more information about that reference.
-  You can long-click on the justification and edit the justification.
 * Statement: This is the statement to be proven or is being accepted as a hypothesis.
   In most cases this statement will start